• Home

 The baptismal font stands between the north and south entrances of the Cathedral.

-William’s brother Edmund was buried in St Saviour’s in 1607.
-Although the position of his grave is unknown, he is commemorated by an inscribed stone in the paving of the Choir.
+Shakespeare’s younger brother, Edmund, was buried in St. Saviour’s in 1607.
+While the exact location of his grave is unknown, an inscribed stone in the paving of the Choir commemorates him.

 The window, designed by Christopher Webb, replaced a previous one destroyed during the 2nd World War.
 It shows characters from some of Shakespeare’s plays.

-John sitting near a placard with John Bunyan’s name
+Sitting near a placard with John Bunyan’s name.

 This photo is taken as we looked toward the nave where we entered.
 It is past the choir benches.